notepadguyOfficial/Pokemon-Emerald/.github/README.md

 - [x] Running Indoors – Allow the player to use the Running Shoes inside buildings.
 - [x] Repel QoL - Prompt to use another Repel when one runs out.
 - [x] EXP Share All – Make the EXP Share work like modern games, distributing EXP to all party Pokémon.
+- [x] Allow Both Latios and Latias Appear.
+- [x] Type Effectiveness - Show Type Effectiveness In Battle Using Pre Existing Function and Disable in Option Menu.
 - [ ] HMs oustide use - HM can now be used as a field item.

 Evolution Table: [Evolutions](Evolution.md)